Galladite27/ONScripter-EN/README.md

 - ONScripter-EN no longer worked on modern macOS
 - ONScripter-EN accrued a set of bugs on Windows related to the initial libraries becoming outdated, *etc*.

+In addition, there was one major bug remaining which prevented saving during choice selections, and there were several missing commands which had been implemented into ONScripter after the English fork's abandonment.

 For a long time, chaoskaiser72 of [kaisernet](https://kaisernet.org/) had been offering cash bounties related to updating and maintenance of ONScripter-EN.
-In 2023, [@Galladite27](https://github.com/Galladite27) took on the task of maintaining ONScripter-EN going forward.
+On 8 February 2023, [@Galladite27](https://github.com/Galladite27) took on the task of maintaining ONScripter-EN going forward.
 Independently of this, on 1 April 2023 [insani](http://insani.org) came out of its 14-year retirement, and began contributing to the ONScripter-EN codebase shortly thereafter.

 We have now come full circle.
 In the words of *True Remembrance*: